bjherger/blog_posts/founding_ds_team/hiring/notes.md

 Lessons learned

- - Augment, not replace
- - Value tribal knowledge
- - Embedded vs monolith
- - Allow for growth and exploration
+ - Diverse backgrounds make for strong teams
+ - Know seasonal flows
+ - Know that DS is different, and plan accordingly